 Complete the Safety & Health risk assessment for your workplace early to avoid safety hazards or penalty!

-Therefore, it is important to your business to take actions early to have your workplace safety assessed and put in place a risk management system to avoid any safety hazards.
+Therefore, it is important to your business to take action early to have your workplace safety assessed and put in place a risk management system to avoid any safety hazards.

 What are the penalties related to the Workplace Safety and Health (WSH Risk Management) Regulations?

-Any employer, self-employed person or principal (including contractor and sub-contractor) who fails to comply with the following requirements of the Workplace Safety and Health (Risk Management) Regulations is guilty of an offence:
+Any employer, self-employed person or principal (including contractor and sub-contractor) who fails to comply with the following requirements of the Workplace Safety and Health (Risk Management) Regulations is guilty of an offense:

 - Conduct a risk assessment for all work in the workplace.

 - Take reasonably practicable measures to eliminate or reduce safety and health risks.

 - Establish safe work procedures if the risks cannot be eliminated.